-Let’s begin with a zap of JOY… that Jesus kind of joy that a child of GOD can feel from the words of Hebrews 12:11, which provide HUGE REASSURANCE that any painful experience allowed by GOD (which may include the pain endured from the sufferings in Christ), will actually NOT HARM the New Creature begotten within us, but rather, it will work out something wonderfully beneficial to the Old Mind (i.e. it will destroy it even more) and to the New Mind it will actually be a stepping stone to maturity and growth in Christ.
+Let us begin with a zap of JOY … that Jesus kind of joy that a child of God can feel from the words of Hebrews 12:11, which provide great reassurance that any painful experience allowed by God (which may include the pain endured from the sufferings in Christ), will actually NOT HARM the New Creature in Christ begotten within us, but rather, it will work out something wonderfully beneficial to the Old Mind (i.e. it will destroy it even more) and to the New Mind it will actually be a stepping stone to maturity and growth in Christ.

-So here are Apostle Paul’s edifying words to us from Hebrew 12:11:
+So here are the apostle Paul’s edifying words to us from Hebrew 12:11:

 Do we suffer for preaching about Christ’s Gospel?